Hypoplastic Left Heart Syndrome

-Though effective, these surgeries do not eliminate the chance that an HLHS patient may need a heart transplant in the future.
+Though effective, these surgeries do not eliminate the chance that a child with HLHS may need a heart transplant in the future.

-In the Todd and Karen Wanek Family Program for Hypoplastic Left Heart Syndrome, a diverse group of Mayo Clinic physicians and researchers led by Timothy J. Nelson, M.D., Ph.D., of Mayo Clinic in Rochester, Minn., are launching clinical trials that bring the latest advances in cell therapy to people with HLHS.
+In the Todd and Karen Wanek Family Program for Hypoplastic Left Heart Syndrome, a diverse group of Mayo Clinic physicians and researchers led by Timothy J. Nelson, M.D., Ph.D., at Mayo Clinic's campus in Rochester, Minnesota, is launching clinical trials that bring the latest advances in cell therapy to people with HLHS.

 Within the program, teams are:

-- Studying how regenerative therapies can strengthen the hearts of HLHS patients and delay — or even prevent — the need for heart transplants in people with HLHS
+- Studying how regenerative therapies can strengthen the hearts of patients with HLHS and delay — or even prevent — the need for heart transplants

 - Developing better ways to assess right ventricular function in HLHS and predict outcomes